hemantksingh/messup-learn/Cloud and Infrastructure/AWS/DR and Business Continuity.md

 * What is your expected RTO and RPO?
   * **Recovery Time Objective** (RTO) - Amount of time it takes to get your system operation after a disaster.
   * **Recovery Point Objective** (RPO) - Data recovery back to the point prior to the disaster or Point In Time Recovery (PITR)

+For confirming the DR plan’s suitability and effectiveness should it need to be deployed in response to a live major incident, it is crucial to test your Disaster Recovery (DR) Plans on a regular basis.
+Following best practice

+* Document the runbooks/ Key Operating Procedures (KOPs) that need to be followed in execution of the tests.
+* Record that a test has taken place for auditing purposes. e.g. a pipeline run to kick off a DR/Backup process, who and how long it took to perform the restore?

+## What scenarios are you looking to recover from?

+* Accidental data loss
+  * Restore from a backup in the same account and point your services to the new data store
+  * Restore from a backup and redeploy the services to the new data store
+  * Restore from the backup in a different account?
+* Loss of an AWS region
+  * Implement a multi region data replication strategy

 ## Serverless